dattaattili/work/modules/secrets/README.md

-# Terraform module for sercrets manager.
+# Terraform module for secrets manager.

 This module is used to create a secret inside secrets manager